David Booth Kansas Memorial Stadium: The Kansas Relays

 Memorial Stadium also hosted the Kansas Relays track and field event every year from 1923 through 2013, except in 1943, 1944 and 1945 due to World War II and 1998 and 1999 due to construction.
 The Relays annually see top area high school and intercollegiate competitors, and the open events often draw Olympic runners such as Maurice Greene and Marion Jones.
 The Kansas Relays is the location where world-record holder Justin Gatlin tested positive for performance-enhancing drugs in 2006.
 Gatlin served a four-year suspension, but has since returned to track prominence.

 In 2014, the Kansas Relays left Memorial Stadium and moved to Rock Chalk Park, a new multi-sport complex located northwest of the KU campus.
-The new track facility seats 7,000 and features a nine-lane, IAAF certified track.
+The new track facility seats 7,000 and features a nine-lane, World Athletics-certified track.

 High school football

 The stadium has hosted numerous Kansas State High School Activities Association state championship games and Kansas Shrine Bowl all-star games.
 Local area high schools Lawrence High and Free State High have in the past played their annual rivalry game in the stadium, but as of 2018 have played traditional home-away games at their respective high schools.